-To read and write data on a block chain within a contract, you must use a system package.
-In the above example, smart contract provides the function to access the key-value repository through the setItem and getItem functions of the system package and store the data permanently.
-In addition, a simple debug message can be output to the log file of the node via the print function.
+To read and write data on a blockchain within a contract, you must use the system package.
+In the above example, the smart contract provides the function to access the key-value repository through the setItem and getItem functions of the system package and store the data permanently.
+In addition, a simple debug message can be output to the node's log file via the print function.